christhekeele/git-fork/README.md

 $ git fork submit
 ```

 This will update your branch one last time, then push it off to a corresponding branch on `origin`.
 All that's left is go to `www.github.com/christhekeele/elixir/tree/improve-string-docs` and submit a pull request back to `elixir-lang/elixir`.
-If you decide to make improvements you your request, you can revisit your branch and run
+If you decide to make improvements to your request, you can revisit your branch and run

 ```bash
 $ git fork update